How to use almost every bit of heat from a tiny fireplace

 Masonry heaters are just that!
 It is a fireplace that routes the chimney from the firebox around almost in a serpentine, maze-like manner allowing the heat from the smoke to be absorbed into the masonry bricks.
 The chimney is routed this way to increase the available surface area that the heat can be absorbed by.
 After the bricks have stored up their full potential, they begin to radiate the heat outwards to heat up the area around the whole chimney structure.
 The temperature can reach 2000 degrees inside some masonry heaters (vs 700 inside a metal stove), yet they stay comfortable to the touch on the surface.
 At these high internal temperatures, the hydrocarbon gases ignite, leaving very minimal pollution.
 Many have used this type of fireplace to regulate the heating in their homes for decades with little to no trouble.

-A slow burning, low temperature, low oxygen fire produces tar and hydrocarbons, a fast, hot, air-fed fire burns the pollutants up.
+A slow burning, low temperature, low oxygen fire (like a metal wood stove) produces tar and hydrocarbons, but a fast, hot, air-fed fire burns the pollutants up.
 Add a storage battery (the masonry) and you have a very efficient, non-polluting heating system.
 A metal stove gives out its heat rapidly, thus never allowing the inside combustion temperatures to achieve the 1100 degree F plus needed to ignite all the gases.

 As you can see, there are many different ways that this amazing bit of fireplace technology can be used.
 This proves that mankind has taken the simple fire pit and improved it to the point that one can build a small fire in their home and get the most out of even the smallest fire.
 Although these effective heaters were and are still popular in Russian and northern Europe, the United States has never had a wood shortage, so the masonry heater has been pushed aside for the wood guzzling metal stove.
 Considering that masonry heaters are efficient and emit little pollution, the United States should take a closer look.